Library, Research, Streaming, and Writing Services

 Emergency Financial Aid

-- A site for students to request assistance for basic needs from USC, including food insecurity, housing, financial aid, and technology, which can include a Hotspot (for internet access) and a loaner laptop.
+- A site for students to request assistance for basic needs from USC, including food insecurity, housing, and financial aid.

 - The Digital Campus is a “one stop shop” connecting you with the tools and systems you need for learning, engagement, collaboration, and support, whether you are learning on campus or from a distance.